 Set Domains as Do Not Record

 The bot is a valuable, record-keeping assistant during calls with prospects and customers.
 However, certain meetings should not have a recording bot in attendance.
-You know, those meetings with internal stakeholders or external partners where recording won't be helpful for training purposes.
+You know, those meetings with external partners or company stakeholders where recording won't be helpful for training purposes.

 It's for these exact reasons that Conversation Intelligence has included Do Not Record Domains Settings.
 A team admin determines the email domains that should be included as Do Not Record Domains.
 Then, whenever one of those domains is detected in a calendar invite, the bot will not attend the meeting.